-Mineral Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Mineral Springs isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mineral Springs are a mix of both white- and blue-collar jobs.
 Overall, Mineral Springs is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Mineral Springs who work in sales jobs (14.18%), management occupations (10.27%), and office and administrative support (9.77%).

 Of important note, Mineral Springs is also a town of artists.
 Mineral Springs has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mineral Springs’s character.

 Also of interest is that Mineral Springs has more people living here who work in computers and math than 95% of the places in the US.

 Mineral Springs is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Mineral Springs’s overall crime rate is lower than average for the country.